 A resounding theme throughout this report is the need to engage the public.
 Not everyone will be interested or available to provide input.
-But working with local organizations, the transit authority and city agencies, educating the public as well as local and regional developers about Transit Oriented Development may help encourage usage, input and buy-in.
+But working with local organizations, the transit authority and city agencies, educating the public about Transit Oriented Development may help encourage usage, input and buy-in.

 In meeting with the local community, it will be important to address issues, concerns and goals in order to understand the community.
 Based on feedback, an education plan can be created that will answer those issues in the voice best suited to the area.
-Such a plan should also include methods of not only engaging business owners and developers about the advantages of TOD and the goals and interests of the community, it should also actively work on developing long term relationships.